satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 The word cloud reveals recurring words such as communication, experience, customer service, and full time, suggesting typical job-related terminology.

 # 5. Model Training
 To develop a reliable system for detecting fake job postings, multiple machine learning models were trained and evaluated using both traditional NLP techniques and modern embedding-based approaches.
 The process began with cleaning and preprocessing the text data, including normalization, stopword removal, and lemmatization.
 The cleaned text was then converted into numerical features using TF-IDF vectorization.
-Several classical models—such as Naive Bayes, K-Nearest Neighbors (KNN), Logistic Regression, Random Forest, and XGBoost—were trained using this representation.
+Several classical models such as Naive Bayes, K-Nearest Neighbors (KNN), Logistic Regression, Random Forest, and XGBoost were trained using this representation.
 The dataset was divided using an 80/20 stratified train–test split to ensure that the proportion of fraudulent postings remained consistent across both sets.

 The implementation relied on Python libraries including scikit-learn, NLTK, spaCy, XGBoost, pandas, NumPy, and Matplotlib, with all development conducted in a local Jupyter Notebook environment.
-While TF-IDF-based models showed reasonable performance, they struggled to accurately detect the minority class of fraudulent postings.
+While TF-IDF based models showed reasonable performance, they struggled to accurately detect the minority class of fraudulent postings.
 To address this limitation, the modeling pipeline was extended using SentenceTransformer embeddings (all-MiniLM-L6-v2).
 These embeddings generate dense, 384-dimensional vectors that capture deeper semantic relationships in the text, resulting in improved model performance compared to traditional TF-IDF features.

 ### Comparison of Model Accuracies (TF-IDF Models)